These companies continue to do business in Russia

 The Peoria, Illinois-based company opened its first office in Russia in 1973, and has a parts distribution facility in Moscow and a manufacturing plant in Tosno, near Saint Petersburg.
 Russia accounts for 8% of Caterpillar's annual revenue, or approximately $4 billion, according to Yale University management professor Jeffrey Sonnenfeld.

-More than 30 large companies "remain in Russia with significant exposure," according to a running tally updated daily by Sonnenfeld and his team.
+Thirty-seven large companies are digging in, defying demands to exit or reduce activities in Russia, according to a running tally updated daily by Sonnenfeld and his team.

 The goal of calling out the companies is to pressure them to work in concert with the U.S. government and its allies that have imposed economic sanctions against Russia, Sonnenfeld told CBS News.
 Government sanctions "rarely succeed completely alone — they need fairly universal support of the business community to truly paralyze an economy as intended," he said.